socketio/socket.io-website/docs/categories/07-Migrations/migrating-from-2-to-3.md

 - the default value of `maxHttpBufferSize` was decreased from `100MB` to `1MB`.
 - the WebSocket [permessage-deflate extension](https://tools.ietf.org/html/draft-ietf-hybi-permessage-compression-19) is now disabled by default
 - you must now explicitly list the domains that are allowed (for CORS, see [below](#cORS-handling))
+- the `withCredentials` option now defaults to `false` on the client side

 #### CORS handling